Cogut Institute for the Humanities

 The 2022 Collaborative Public Workshop featured 14 graduate students presenting papers developed over the course of the semester in the capstone seminar of the Doctoral Certificate in Collaborative Humanities.

-Each session included commentaries from guests Webb Keane (Anthropology, University of Michigan), Mara Mills (Media, Culture and Communication, New York University), Kevin Quashie (English, Brown University), and Suzanne Stewart-Steinberg (Comparative Literature and Italian Studies, Brown University), as well as a Q&A period.
+Sessions included commentaries from guests Webb Keane (University of Michigan), Mara Mills (New York University), Kevin Quashie (Brown University), and Suzanne Stewart-Steinberg (Brown University), as well as a Q&A.

 Sessions